heig-vd-dai-course/heig-vd-dai-course/06.02-practical-work-2-(1-of-6)/01-course-material/README.md

 Things (IoT) network, etc. If you do not have any idea, come to see us and we can give you.

-Multiple groups can choose the same idea and you can share your methodology and take inspiration from/help each other.
+Multiple groups can choose the same processing and you can share your methodology and take inspiration from/help each other.
 However, you are not allowed to plagiarize the code of another group.
-You will be penalized if you do so with 1 as the final grade.
+You will be penalized if you do so.

 ## Objectives